Interaction-Aware 4D Gaussian Splatting for Dynamic Hand-Object Interaction Reconstruction: Introduction

 To successfully handle such a practical setting presents significant challenges.
 First, drastic motions, mutual occlusion and blur during interaction cause misalignment and excessive overlap among Gaussians.
 To address this, we model the interaction as a piecewise linear process and present a novel representation termed interaction-aware hand-object Gaussians.
 It introduces two parameters over the traditional 3D-GS representation: weight $w$ and radius $o$.
 The weight $w$ balances motion smoothness and noise reduction, with smaller values indicating weak structural information or occlusion.
 The radius $o$ controls edge sharpness, where smaller values produce clearer contours.
 The combination of $w$ and $o$ effectively models the complex dynamic interaction, reducing blurring at interaction boundaries and enhancing visual quality.
 Second, previous methods \cite{scgs,deformable3dgs} use a single field to model Gaussian transformations, which is insufficient for capturing drastic and highly localized motions in HOI scenes, often leading to significant loss of fine-grained motion details.
 On the other hand, simply using separate fields for hand and object deformation overlooks their mutual interaction and geometric coupling during contact.
 To address this, we incorporate key-frame hand positions into the object field, enabling interaction-aware transformations that accurately capture dynamic changes caused by hand grasping.
 Third, considering the flexible motions, irregular rotations, and frequent occlusions in HOI scenes, it is difficult to directly utilize traditional 3D-GS optimization \cite{3dgs,4dgs,deformable3dgs} to achieve decent rendering quality.
 To address this, we design explicit interaction-aware regularizations to explicitly stabilize the position and rotation of hand-object Gaussians.
 Furthermore, we propose a progressive optimization mechanism to achieve physically realistic hand-object interaction, ensure smooth edge transitions, and enhance coherence in complex HOI scenes.

 Our contributions are summarized as follows: \begin{itemize}

-\item We propose a novel interaction-aware hand-object Gaussian representation to model HOI scenes without any object priors, effectively addressing mutual occlusion and edge blur during interactions. \item To accurately model interaction changes on the hand-held object, we incorporate hand information to enhance the object field to represent relevant deformation. \item We employ a progressive optimization strategy with explicit 3D losses to benefit the fitting of the interaction-aware Gaussians during dynamic reconstruction. \item Experiments show that our approach surpasses state-of-the-art baselines \cite{deformable3dgs,4dgs,scgs, fan2024hold, BIGS_On_2025_CVPR}, achieving superior performance in reconstructing dynamic HOI scenes. \end{itemize}
+\item We propose a novel interaction-aware hand-object Gaussian representation to model HOI scenes without any object priors, effectively addressing mutual occlusion and edge blur during interactions. \item We enhance the object field with hand information to capture interaction-induced deformation. \item We use a progressive optimization strategy with explicit 3D losses to benefit the fitting of the Gaussians during dynamic reconstruction. \item Experiments show that our approach surpasses state-of-the-art baselines, achieving superior performance in reconstructing dynamic HOI scenes. \end{itemize}